butroy/movie-autoencoder/README.md

   <img src="https://github.com/butroy/movie-autoencoder/blob/master/plots/act_func_test.png" width="400" />
  </p>

-As we see, elu and selu perform better then other activation functions and this result consistent with the paper's
+As we see, elu and selu perform better then other activation functions and this result consistent with the paper's result.

 * **wider network**